NeuroNetMem/PythonPlugin/README.md

 python generatePlugin.py YourPluginName
 ```
 ### Modifying Template Code
 - Place data to be held in RAM within the __init__(self) function.
-For example, if you want to hold an "electrodoes" variable accessible by other functions in the class, initialize it as follows:
+For example, if you want to hold an "electrodes" variable accessible by other functions in the class, initialize it as follows:
 ```
 def __init__(self):
     """initialize object data"""